bgachara/bgachara.github.io/posts/rust_ref.md

 println!("{stack_2}")

 ````
-- when working with datatypes that utilize the heap, such as *String*, we cannot copy values from one variable to another since heap-based types don't implement the *Copy* trait.
+- When working with datatypes that utilize the heap, such as *String*, we cannot copy values from one variable to another since heap-based types don't implement the *Copy* trait.
-- instead of copying, Rust will instead move the value out of the original variable and into the new one.
+- Instead of copying, Rust will instead move the value out of the original variable and into the new one.

 ```rust
 let heap_1 = String::from("Only you can!");